 If you haven’t seen Lost, here’s the short version: A commercial airliner heading to Los Angeles from Sydney crashes on a jungle island.
 Survivors discover the island isn’t what it initially seems.
 Mysteries fall from trees like mangoes.
 But Lost is more special than its simple premise suggests.

 From the first episode, Lost is instantly engrossing.
 The hostile island forces the survivors of Oceanic Flight 815 to adapt and find food, water and shelter while they cling to the fleeting hope of rescue.
 Among forty or so survivors, an “A” team quickly distinguish themselves as leaders: Jack (Matthew Fox), a spinal surgeon; Kate (Evangeline Lilly), a woman with a mysterious criminal past; and Charlie (Dominic Monaghan), a has-been rockstar battling addiction.
 These three head the first expedition to the plane’s cockpit in order to find its transponder.
 The trip doesn’t go well, as the group is attacked by a mysterious creature nobody gets a good look at.
-Nevertheless, they manage to brutally maul the surviving pilot of the plane.
+Nevertheless, it manages to brutally maul the surviving pilot of the plane.
 Mystery #1: What the hell was that?

 A second group of survivors rejig the plane’s transponder in an attempt to send out a distress call, led by ex-Iraqi Republican Guardsman Sayid (Naveen Andrews), snarky southerner Sawyer (Josh Holloway) and step-siblings Boone and Shannon, as well as Charlie and Kate.
 The group encounters a polar bear (Mystery #2: Polar bear on tropical island?), and when they turn on the transponder they decipher an ominous distress signal (Mystery #3: Who came before the survivors of Flight 815?).
 With this three-punch knockout delivered in just the show’s pilot, viewers are immediately exposed to the brilliance of Lost’s enigmatic elements.
 Every question is seemingly answered by an episode’s end, yet in the last moments the show poses yet another one.
 I can only imagine watching the show as it aired, tuning in one night and beginning the next day armed with delicious conversation fodder.
 Lost keeps viewers hungry by peeling back layers of jungle canopy slowly, letting unanswered questions simmer just long enough before making dramatic reveals with explosive aplomb.
 My family got into the habit of watching two episodes a night; though, while on vacation, we binged three or more episodes in one sitting–we were that hooked.